mdavids/rfc/content/draft-davids-forsalereg-19.md

 _for-sale.example.com.
 IN TXT "v=FORSALE1;fcod=XX-NGYyYjEyZWY"
 ```

-If no TXT records at a leaf node contain a valid version tag, processors
+If no TXT records at a "\_for-sale" leaf node name contain a valid version tag, processors
 **MUST** consider the node name invalid and **MUST** ignore it.

 See (#contentlimits) for additional content limitations.